 Numbers 14:29 (NKJV) “The carcasses of you who have complained against Me shall fall in this wilderness, all of you who were numbered, according to your entire number, from twenty years old and above.”

-At one time these soldiers must have been proud to have been numbered, but now it was their sentence of death.
+At one time these soldiers must have been proud to have been numbered, but now it was their death sentence.
 The children that they were worried about would make it in, along with Joshua and Caleb, but not those who were Numbered, they were sentenced a year in the wilderness for every day they had spied out the land – it would be a total of forty years of wandering!

 What an absolute tragedy this is!